rafamrslima/100days-codeup/log.md

 ### Day 73/100
 Today I deployed my smart contract on localhost using anvil, and generated abi and json files related to the contract so I can work on golang calling the methods in a type-safe way.

+### Day 74/100
+Today I redeployed my smart contract using a new foundry script, and I was able to connect my Go application to the smart contract running on my local blockchain.